ubrant/documents-format/README.md

 ```
 @Major ID Title
 ```

 > Defines Major Group that contains one or many Minor Groups (with same Major ID).
 >
-> It means that any content coming after this identifier (in current file) has to be grouped with content that might be in some other file but having same ID.
+> It means that any content coming after this identifier (in current file) will be grouped with content that might be in some other file with same ID.
 >
-> For standardization and to avoid collission (as of now), following Major IDs are assigned:
+> For standardization and to avoid collissions (as of now), following Major IDs are assigned:
 >
 >> IDs **100000** till **199999** are reserved for **non-technical groups**
 >>
 >> IDs **200000** till **299999** are reserved for **technical groups**
 >
-> **Title** should be used only once in all the files, otherwise it will be picked up from first occurrence.
+> **Title** should be used only once in all the files for same Major ID, otherwise it will be picked up from first non-blank occurrence.

 ```
 @Minor ID Title
 ```

 > Defines Minor Group that contains one or many Sections under same Minor ID.
 >
-> This identifier is intended to group same kind of sections under a single group, no matter the number of files they are scattered in.
+> This identifier is intended to group same kind of sections under a single ID, no matter the number of files they are scattered in.
+>
+> **Title** should be used only once in all the files for same Minor ID, otherwise it will be picked up from first non-blank occurrence.

 ```
 @Section ID Title
 ```

-> Defines Section that contains one or many Pages under same Section ID.
+> Defines Section that contains one or many Pages under same Section ID - a group of Pages.
+>
+> **Title** should be used only once in all the files for same Section ID, otherwise it will be picked up from first non-blank occurrence.

 ```
 @Page ID Title
 ```

 > Defines Page that contains content.
 >
 > **Important!** One page should be completed in one file.
 >
-> This identifier will allow sorting of pages in ascending order.
+> This identifier will allow sorting of pages in ascending order within a section.